115g (4 oz) Mary Berry’s Special Mustard Dressing/Walden Farms Honey Dijon Dressing or one similar (⅓ cup)

 Peas can be added 15 minutes before the end of cooking.

-Then pour the sauce over the steaks and serve with vegetables of your choice.
+To serve, pour the sauce over the steaks and accompany with baked potatoes and seasonal vegetables.

 1 courgette/zucchini, halved lengthways then cut into 1cm/½ inch slices